Zekken8767/ISRC-portfolio/README.md

 # ISRC-portfolio-testRuffier
-This repository contains copies of my projects that I waant to use as portfolio.
+This repository contains copies of my projects that I want to use as portfolio.
 You can switch the language from Russian to English in the top-right corner.